 In the first step, it is helpful to observe your experience more closely:

 Am I afraid?
 Am I angry?
-Or do I rather feel a sense of helplessness and hopelessness?
+Or do I rather feel helpless and hopeless?

 Am I trying to shield myself from everything right now?

 This could be an indication of the "flight reflex".
-By avoiding fear-triggering stimuli (such as seeing news images from the war zone), the brain succeeds in reducing fear, at least in the short term.
+By avoiding fear-triggering stimuli (such as seeing news images from the war zone), the brain manages to reduce fear, at least in the short term.

-Am I experiencing an inner drive, perhaps anger?
+Do I experience an inner drive, perhaps anger?

-In this case, the anger could possibly also be "fear in disguise" and an expression of the "fight reflex."
+In this case, the anger could possibly also be understood as "disguised" fear" and be an expression of the "fight reflex".

 This suggests the reaction of "freezing".
 The so-called freezing reflex (first observed in animals) often leaves us humans feeling powerless and resigned.

-By becoming more mindful of our emotions, we can become aware of these three highly automated fear reactions.
-As a result, we can develop meaningful and more sophisticated alternative courses of action.
+Through increased awareness of our emotions, we can become aware of these three highly automated fear reactions.
+As a result, we can develop meaningful and more differentiated alternatives for action.

-Anxiety always pursues the question "what if...".
+Fear always pursues the question "what if...".
 This results in worry loops and often catastrophic thoughts.
-It is important to get out of this subjunctive cycle, i.e. the possible consequences that may occur, and into a cycle of action.
-This circle asks what I can actually do in this situation in order to have an influence (at least on a small scale) on what is happening.
+It is important to get out of this subjunctive cycle, i.e. the possible consequences, and into a cycle of action.
+This circle looks at the question of what I can actually do in this situation in order to be able to influence what is happening (at least on a small scale).
 This approach prevents the feeling of powerlessness.